Hidden Dreams

 Thousands of energy masters walk and fly through the cities.

-But before long, I see the wars of the energy masters which scorch the land, and kill millions.
+Then, I see the wars of the energy masters which scorch the land, and kill millions.

-And I feel the sadness, disgust, and fear that the Bizra feel at these scenes.
+I watch the nightmares for twenty minutes, and I feel the sadness, disgust, and fear that the Bizra feel at these scenes.

 Finally, I see what I’m expecting, and dreading.